 Single tickets and travel cards can be bought from the SL ticket office at the Central Station or in any Pressbyrå.
 It is not possible to buy single tickets on the bus.
 All single tickets must be bought in advance from a ticket machine.
 For further information, call SL +46 (0)8 600 10 00 or visit the SL website External link, opens in new window..

 Reduced fares for students

-Students who study at least 75 percent of full time studies and who have the Swedish student identity card called Mecenat Card, can buy a student travel card for 30 or 90 days at a reduced price.
+Students who study at least 75 percent of full time studies and who have the Swedish student identity card called Mecenat Card, can buy a student travel card External link, opens in new window. for 30 or 90 days at a reduced price.
 Students travel cards are for sale at all SL ticket agents.
 SL Centres are located at T-Centralen (the Central station), Tekniska högskolan, Gullmarsplan, Fridhemsplan and Täby Centrum.

 You are entitled to buy and use SL's student travel card after you have paid the students' union fee or received a certificate from the students' union SöderS.

 The commuter trains and underground do not run between 01.00 and 03.00, but during that time you can take night buses, for example between Stockholm central and Flemingsberg.
 Timetables are available on the SL website External link, opens in new window..